 When you first authenticate to Astro, you can sign in with a Google account, a GitHub account, or an email and password.

-If you're the first person from your team to authenticate, the Astronomer team will add you as a Workspace Admin to a new Workspace named after your Organization.
-From there, you'll be able to add other team members to that Workspace without Astronomer's assistance.
+If you're the first person from your team to authenticate, Astronomer adds you as a Workspace Admin to a new Workspace named after your Organization.
+From there, you'll be able to add other team members to that Workspace without the assistance of Astronomer.

 After completing your initial installation, we recommend setting up an identity provider (IdP) so that users can log in to Astro through your IdP.